top of page

 Hello. გამარჯობა. Здравствуйте.

 Melanie is a writer, photographer, and prospective researcher currently based in Philadelphia, Pennsylvania.
-Prior to moving to Philadelphia, she lived in the Black Sea country of Georgia for many years where she wrote about local culture and tradition for publications such as CNN Travel, Euronews, Wanderlust Magazine, Atlas Obscura, et al.
+Prior to moving to Philadelphia, she lived in the Black Sea country of Georgia for many years where she wrote about and photographed local culture and tradition for publications such as CNN Travel, Euronews, Wanderlust Magazine, Atlas Obscura, et al.

 Skilled at weaving in-depth narratives that bring people and places to life, she has worked on a large variety of projects in Georgia from documenting ancient fertility rituals in rural Kakheti, to colorful reads on the nation's capital, Tbilisi.
 Along with pursuing passion projects involving the South Caucasus, Melanie writes in many creative capacities for Cleveland Museum of Natural History where she helps spark curiosity in those seeking to understand their connection to the natural world.